-The Authority will complete an Interim Wet Weather Plan (IWWP) by December 31, 2036.
-Because many uncertainties remain regarding the most optimal mix of the Authority and municipal green and grey infrastructure control measures, an adaptive management framework is necessary to provide for expeditious and affordable program implementation.
-This framework will provide opportunities to evaluate and integrate green infrastructure and other flow management practices, while prioritizing the regionalization of inter-municipal trunk sewers and key grey infrastructure projects where most cost-effective.
+The Authority will complete the Interim Wet Weather Plan (IWWP) by December 31, 2036.
+Because uncertainties remain regarding the most optimal mix of source reduction measures, an adaptive management framework is necessary to provide for expeditious and affordable program implementation.
+This framework will provide opportunities to evaluate and integrate green infrastructure and other flow management practices, while prioritizing the regionalization of intermunicipal trunk sewers and key grey infrastructure projects where most cost-effective.